Skip advert

 Dimensions and size

-Using a modified version of the Golf’s platform called MQB A0, the Mk6 VW Polo grows in size compared to the fifth-generation car.
-Against the tape measure, it’s 4,074mm long, 1,751mm wide, and 1,451mm tall.
+Using a modified version of the Golf’s platform called MQB A0, the Mk6 VW Polo has grown in size compared to the fifth-generation car.
 Compared to the top-selling Vauxhall Corsa, it’s longer and taller, but not quite as wide.
-Helpfully for passengers, the Polo has a much longer wheelbase (2,552mm vs 2,538mm), which explains why rear leg room in the Volkswagen is much more accommodating than that rival for those in the back.
+Helpfully for passengers, the Polo has a much longer wheelbase (2,552mm vs 2,538mm), which explains why rear leg room in the Volkswagen is much more accommodating than its rival for those in the back.

 Advertisement - Article continues below